-Telephone:01491 829702Email:sixthform@wallingfordschool.com
+Telephone: 01491 829702

+Email: sixthform@wallingfordschool.com

-- Interviews for all Wallingford students will take place in January 2023.
-Interviews for external applicants will take place in February March 2023.
-This interview will give you the opportunity to find out more about your course and the school. - 3.
+- 2. Choose three subjects and two reserves.
+If you choose Further Maths or Core Maths there will only be room for one reserve. - 3.
+After the application deadline, we will create the option blocks and aim to meet all applicants' requirements.
+A letter will be sent out at the end of February with the option blocks and conversations will be had with any students for whom there is a clash. - Interviews for all Wallingford students will take place in January 2024.
+Interviews for external applicants will take place in February March 2024.
+This interview will give you the opportunity to find out more about your course and the school. - 5.
 During the interviews, applicants are made aware of the courses that would suit them best and of the entry requirements of the courses.
-A letter is then sent out in June once the option blocks have been created.
 Most offers are subject to you achieving the required GCSE grades.
-With this letter we will send you forms to complete and return to us to accept your place you must do this to secure your place. - 4.
-There will be Taster Days during the week beginning Monday 26th June 2023.
-All internal and external applicants are expected to attend to get a taste of their chosen courses and sixth form life.
-Please inform us if you are unable to attend the Taster Week. - 5.
-Other important dates are GCSE results day, Thursday 24th August 2023 and our Options Clinic, Friday 25th August 2023.
-It is vital that all students wishing to start with us in September 2022 make contact and confirm their place on one of these days, either in person, via our online application service Applicaa or via email sixthform@wallingfordschool.com.
+With this letter we will send you forms to complete and return to us to accept your place you must do this to secure your place. - 6.
+Taster Days will be held on Monday 24th and Tuesday 25th June 2024.
+All internal and external applicants are expected to attend to get a taste of their chosen courses (including the reserves) ,sixth form life and to receive the preparatory work to complete over the summer.
+Please inform us if you are unable to attend the Taster Days. - 7.
+Other important dates are GCSE results day, Thursday 22nd August 2024 and our Options Clinic, Friday 23rdth August 2024.
+It is vital that all students wishing to start with us in September 2024 make contact and confirm their place on one of these days, either in person, via our online application service Applicaa or via email sixthform@wallingfordschool.com.